abhijain565aj/Corridor---Board-Game/README.md

 ## Corridor - Board Game (2 Players)
-The current working file is corridor.cpp
+The current working file is corridor.cpp, some other verisons with more features which I was trying are in other files.

 To compile it and use the game, one needs the simplecpp library - provided to us as part of the CS101 course at IIT Bombay.
 The library includes support for elementary graphics